MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 ## Create a custom function

+Custom functions in Power Query can be categorized into two:
+* Create a reference out of a table
+* Creating a reusable piece of logic

+### Create a reference out of a table

 You can follow along with this example by downloading the sample files used in this article from the following [download link](https://aka.ms/PQCombineFilesSample).
 For simplicity, this article will be using the Folder connector.
 To learn more about the Folder connector, see [Folder](Connectors/folder.md).
 The goal of this example is to create a custom function that can be applied to all the files in that folder before combining all of the data from all files into a single table.

 After connecting to the folder where your files are located, right-click on the Binary value of your choice from the **Content** field and select the option that reads **Add as New Query**.
 For this example, you'll see that the selection was made for the first file from the list, which happens to be the file *April 2019.csv*.